 This kind of agreement works well for many couples, but it's not right for everyone.
 Use a community property agreement only if you want all of your property to go to your spouse or partner.

-A community property agreement states that when the first spouse or partner dies 1) all property both people own converts to community property and 2) all of the deceased person’s property immediately goes to the surviving spouse.
-Washington law permits all community property passed through a CPA to be transferred to the surviving spouse without probate, so the agreement keeps all of the deceased person’s property out of probate.
+A community property agreement states that when the first spouse or partner dies, (1) all property both people own converts to community property and (2) all of the deceased person's property immediately goes to the surviving spouse.
+Washington state law permits all community property passed through a CPA to be transferred to the surviving spouse without probate, so the agreement keeps all of the deceased person's property out of probate.

-To use a CPA, you and your spouse or partner must agree to leave everything to each other, complete the document, and sign it in front of a notary public.
-When one spouse or partner dies, the survivor will become the owner of the deceased person’s property, without probate.
+To use a Washington state community property agreement, you and your spouse or partner must agree to leave everything to each other, complete the document, and sign it in front of a notary public.
+When one spouse or partner dies, the survivor will become the owner of the deceased person's property, without probate.

 CPAs are not for everyone.
 They involve some very important limitations.
-For example, a simple CPA, like the one Nolo sells:
+For example, a simple CPA such as the one Nolo sells:

 More complicated CPAs require individualized drafting by an attorney.
 See a lawyer to help you make CPA if you want it to: